bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

     }

-- ``subfulfillments``: a list of fulfillments
+- ``subconditions``: a list of condition specs
-    - ``weight``: integer weight for each subfulfillment's contribution to the threshold
-- ``threshold``: threshold to reach for the subfulfillments to reach a valid fulfillment
+- ``threshold``: threshold to reach for the subconditions to reach a valid fulfillment

-The ``weight``s and ``threshold`` could be adjusted.
+The ``threshold`` can be adjusted.
 For example, if the ``threshold`` was changed to 1 above, then only one of the new owners would have to provide a signature to spend the asset.
+If it is desired to give a different weight to a subcondition, it should be specified multiple times.

 Inputs
 ------